Lw-Cui/Non-overlapping-Path-in-Jellyfish/README.md

 ### Path Diversity

 Jellyfish network with 50 switches (8 for peer switches and 1 for host).
-Based on Jellyfish Paper Figure 9.
+Based on Jellyfish Paper Figure 9: Inter-switch link’s path count in ECMP, k-shortest-path and k-non-overlapping routing for random permutation traffic at the server-level on a typical Jellyfish of 50 servers.
+For each link, we count the number of distinct paths it is on.
+Each network cable is considered as two links, one for each direction.

 Check this to [this](./RunInVM.pdf) to know how to run [our Jupyter Note](./build_topology.ipynb) in Google cloud to reproduce it.  **python 3** is needed.